cloudControl/documentation/Add-on Documentation/Deployment/Alias.md

  The verification code is unique to the owner of the app.
 To get it simply use the alias command.

  ~~~
- $ cctrlapp APP_NAME/DEP_NAME alias APP_NAME.cloudcontrolled.com
+ $ cctrlapp APP_NAME/default alias APP_NAME.cloudcontrolled.com
  ~~~

  The verification code is case sensitive and includes a space after the colon.
 Please ensure, it keeps the exact same syntax in the TXT records text or the alias will not get verified.

  1. Add it as a TXT record to your root domain.

  Please use the interface of your DNS provider to add a [TXT record](http://de.wikipedia.org/wiki/TXT_Resource_Record) to your root domain.
 This is an example of a valid TXT record as used for our own `www.cloudcontrol.com` domain.
-Please not how the TXT record is set for `cloudcontrol.com` but used to verify `www.cloudcontrol.com`.
+Please note how the TXT record is set for `cloudcontrol.com` but used to verify `www.cloudcontrol.com`.

  ~~~
  cloudcontrol.com.
 3600	IN	TXT	"cloudControl-verification: 68b676e063eadb350876ae291e9ae43748d6e51c85ecd3c4cc026c869acc9d2d"